WojciechMatuszewski/programming-notes/aws-stuff.md

 ### Other

+- **blue / green deployment** is where you switch between one version.
+Used to move traffic between 2 versions of our stack (blue and green).
+You can freely switch between them.
+This is **usually conducted by Route53 weighted policy (1 and 0)**

 #### Proxy

 You can think of a `man-in-the-middle` when someone is talking about proxies.
 Sometimes `proxy` will speak on your behalf, sometimes it will just handle the initial connection.
 Proxy types: